-To combat the dangerous associated with inadequate ventilation and fire suppression systems, mining infrastructure and safety equipment is advancing to make the industry safer and more efficient.
+To combat the dangers associated with inadequate tunnel ventilation and fire suppression systems, mining infrastructure and safety equipment is advancing to make the industry safer and more efficient.

 The use of heavy machinery and conveyor belts underground means that dust and toxic gases are inevitable.
 Ventilation mining curtains direct air to specific areas of the mine, detecting and trapping any potential contamination.

-Personal protective equipment for fire safety comprises a range of products, including handheld gas detection units, firefighting packs and breathing apparatus.
+Personal protective equipment for fire safety in mines comprises a range of products, including handheld gas detection units, firefighting packs and breathing apparatus.